CharlesXstorm/providers/README.md

-# VidBinge providers package
+# xstormTV providers package

-package that holds all providers of VidBinge.
+package that holds all providers of xstormTV.
 Feel free to use for your own projects.

 features: